Chicago Dog Bite Lawyer

 Our Chicago Dog Bite Lawyers Get Results for Injury Victims

 There is no damage cap for personal injury in the state of Illinois.
-It also does not matter whether or not the dog bite comes from a dangerous breed, such as a pit bull or Rottweiler.
+It also does not matter whether or not the dog bite comes from a dangerous breed, such as a pit bull or rottweiler.
 Our attorneys are ready to help you get the compensation you deserve.

 Chicago has a dog bite problem.
 Our lawyers have a solution.